A young person smiling at the camera while two people pose for selfies on either side of them

 The following behaviours are not acceptable:

-• You will not bully, intimidate, harass or act in any way that causes harm or distress – this includes ableism, homophobia, transphobia, racism, sexism or any other behaviour which goes against our aim of creating and promoting an inclusive event.
+• Teenage Cancer Trust will not tolerate bullying, intimidation or harassment in any form.
+You will not behave or act in any way that has the potential to cause harm or distress to others – this includes ableism, homophobia, transphobia, racism, sexism or any other behaviour which goes against our aim of creating and inclusive event.

-• You will not behave in a way that is a health and safety risk to yourself and others.
+• Teenage Cancer Trust aim to create a safe environment and therefore you must not behave in a way that is considered a health and safety risk, to yourself or others.

 • You will not steal or deliberately damage equipment or property.